 Tunisia contains national parks, including Ichkeul National Park.
 Adhere to park rules, don't leave the trails, and respect wildlife.

 Recycling infrastructure is limited.
-Reduce plastic, use reusable water bottles and shopping bags.
+Reduce plastic, utilize refillable water bottles and shopping bags bags.

-Tunisia faces lack of water.
-Use water wisely at places to stay and during daily activities.
+Tunisia faces shortage of water.
+Be mindful of your water usage at lodging and during daily activities.

 Consider offsetting flight emissions via trusted carbon offset programs.